-The Workplace Relations and Other Legislation Amendment Bill (No. 2) 1996 (the Amendment Bill) will amend the Workplace Relations Act 1996 (the WR Act), using the additional Commonwealth legislative capacity to be provided by the references of certain matters to the Commonwealth Parliament by the Commonwealth Powers (Industrial Relations) Act 1996 (the Victorian referral legislation), when relevant provisions have been proclaimed to commence.
+The Workplace Relations and Other Legislation Amendment Bill (No. 2) 1996 (the Amendment Bill) will amend the Workplace Relations Act 1996 (the WR Act), using the additional Commonwealth legislative capacity to be provided by the references of certain matters to the Commonwealth Parliament by the Commonwealth Powers (Industrial Relations) Bill 1996 (the Victorian referral legislation), introduced in the Victorian Parliament on 19 November 1996 of Victoria, when enacted.